 - Setting limits

 - Developing habits of mind

-- The dangers of [video games, overstimulation, etc.]
+- The dangers of

 The goal of parent education?
 To develop school-ready children.
 Talk about creating educational equality and leveling the playing field.
 These two components will go a long way in eradicating poverty from schools.